 Whether you’re an experienced presentation creator or a total beginner, this is the ultimate guide for you!
-If you’re new to Slides, you can work your way through the sections from start to finish if you’re a newbie, or navigate to a section that interests you most by clicking the links below.
+If you’re new to Slides, you can work your way through the sections from start to finish.
+If there’s something in particular you need help with, navigate to the section that interests you most by clicking one of the topic links below.
 This is a really in-depth guide, so bookmark the link and add it to your favourites to come back to.
 If you want more hands-on help, we also offer paid-for Google Slides training with an expert trainer.

 - Is Google Slides free?